A comprehensive guide to trusts in the UK

 As the name suggests, this is the most basic kind of trust.

-- You (the settlor) transfer assets to the trust, appoint trustees, specify the beneficiaries, and state that all assets should be passed directly to the intended beneficiaries.
+- You (the settlor) places assets in to the trust, appoint trustees, specify the intended beneficiaries, and state that all assets should be passed directly to them.

 - The trustees assume ownership of transferred assets.